medialab/minet/docs/cli.md

 It will output the scraped items as a CSV file.

 positional arguments:
   scraper                       Path to a scraper definition file. report                        Input CSV fetch action report file.

 optional arguments:
   -f {csv,jsonl}, --format {csv,jsonl}
                                 Output format.
   -g GLOB, --glob GLOB          Whether to scrape a bunch of html files on disk
                                 matched by a glob pattern rather than sourcing them from a CSV report.
   -I INPUT_DIR, --input-dir INPUT_DIR
                                 Directory where the HTML files are stored.
                                 Defaults to "downloaded".
   -p PROCESSES, --processes PROCESSES
                                 Number of processes to use.
 Defaults to roughly half of the available CPUs.
-  --separator SEPARATOR       Separator use to join lists of values when output
+  --separator SEPARATOR         Separator use to join lists of values when
-                              format is CSV.
+                                output format is CSV.
 Defaults to "|".
   --strain STRAIN               Optional CSS selector used to strain, i.e. only
                                 parse matched tags in the parsed html files in order to optimize performance.
   --validate                    Just validate the given scraper then exit.
   --total TOTAL                 Total number of items to process.
-Necessary if you
+Necessary if
-                              want to display a finite progress indicator.
+                                you want to display a finite progress indicator.
   -o OUTPUT, --output OUTPUT    Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   -h, --help                    show this help message and exit

 examples:

 .
 Scraping item from a `minet fetch` report:
     $ minet scrape scraper.yml report.csv > scraped.csv

 .
-Working on a report from stdin:
+Working on a report from stdin (mind the `-`):
-    $ minet fetch url_column file.csv | minet scrape scraper.yml > scraped.csv
+    $ minet fetch url_column file.csv | minet scrape scraper.yml - > scraped.csv

 .
 Scraping a single page from the web:
-    $ minet fetch https://news.ycombinator.com/ | minet scrape scraper.yml > scraped.csv
+    $ minet fetch https://news.ycombinator.com/ | minet scrape scraper.yml - > scraped.csv

 .
 Scraping items from a bunch of files:
     $ minet scrape scraper.yml --glob "./content/**/*.html" > scraped.csv